Career After M.Sc. Physics - Best Jobs, Courses, and Opportunities in 2025

 2. Medical Physicist

-A medical physicist works in the health care sector and implements their knowledge of Physics in developing and utilising medical treatment radiation, technology, and devices.
+A Medical physicist works in the healthcare sector and implements their knowledge of Physics in developing and utilizing medical treatment radiation, technology, and devices.

 Average Salary: The average salary of a medical physicist is INR 7.3 Lakhs per annum.